bartbutenaers/node-red-contrib-nodes-memory/README.md

 # node-red-contrib-nodes-memory
 A node-red node to analyse the memory consumption of the nodes.

+*CAUTION: this node isn't operational yet (see 'Limitations' section below)!!!*

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):
 ```